protruser/Mypage/README.md

 ## Attachment

-<p>Each device even has a function that provides a different UI, so you can freely visit the page.
+<p>This page provides a different UI for each device, so you can freely visit the page.
 <br>
   <br>
-As the page is not perfect, if there is anything I need to modify the UI or if there is anything I need to add, I would appreciate it if you could give me PR.</p>
+As the page is not perfect, if there is anything to modify the UI or if there is anything to add, I would appreciate it if you give me PR.</p>